 If you do not have a work contract yet, you must estimate how much you will be paid this year.
 Also say where you will get a job or who is giving you work.

-You can get a temporary ID at a tax office
+You can get an artificial ID at a tax office

 As an asylum seeker, you cannot get a Finnish personal ID.
-The tax official will give you a temporary ID number to prove your identity.
+The tax official will give you an artificial ID number to prove your identity.
 This ID only works at tax offices.
 You cannot use it at the bank or other places.

-With the temporary ID, you can also ask for a tax number.
+With the artificial ID, you can also ask for a tax number.
 You need a tax number if you work at a building site.
 Read more about the tax number